skleanthous/C4-PlantumlSkin/README.md

 3. #### Represent C4 Systems --> with PlantUml Rectangles and Frames

-    C4 Systems can be reprensented using PlantUml rectangles and frames.
+    C4 Systems can be represented using PlantUml rectangles and frames.
 In both cases the stereotypes that could be used are:

     > **NOTE**: the simplicity of rectangles makes them really useful if you want to avoid the connotations implied by UML artifacts, so they are used to represent other C4 artifacts too